Jim Lea (musician)

-James Whild Lea (born 14 June 1949) is an English musician, most notable for playing bass guitar, keyboards, piano, violin, guitar, and singing backing vocals in Slade from their inception until 1992, and for co-writing most of their songs.
+James Whild Lea (born 14 June 1949) is an English musician who played bass in Slade from their inception until 1992.
+As well as co-writing most of the group's songs, he occasionally played keyboards, piano, violin and guitar and sang backing vocals.

 Career

 Early life

-Lea was born in Wolverhampton, England.
+Lea was born in Wolverhampton, Staffordshire, England, on 14 June 1949.
 Influenced by French jazz-violinist Stéphane Grappelli, Lea's first musical love was the violin which he began playing aged 10.
 His parents Frank Lea and Edna Whild owned The Grange pub in Bilbrook where he grew up.
 He attended Codsall Comprehensive School – now Codsall Community High School.
-He joined the Staffordshire Youth Orchestra in 1961, and gained first class honours in a London music-school practical exam, before moving on to piano, guitar and finally bass guitar.
-He first played guitar, and then bass, in the schoolboy group 'Nick and The Axemen'.
+He joined the Staffordshire Youth Orchestra in 1961 and gained first class honours in a London music-school practical exam, before moving on to piano, guitar and finally bass guitar.
+He first played guitar, then bass, in the schoolboy group 'Nick and The Axemen'.